-What affect on outcomes occurs if you could induce the enemy to overestimate and underestimate your force posture through deception?
+How are outcomes affected if you could induce the enemy to overestimate and underestimate your force posture through deception?

 What is Deception and How to Model it?

 Previous work defines deception in a military context as the practice of deliberately inducing misperception in another for tactical, operational, or strategic advantage (Gerwehr & Glenn, 2000).
 Gerwehr et al., in their study of deception, highlight the importance of decoys and their ability to feint to deflect enemy attention.